 - 6.1 Students with SEMH are supported in a range of ways.
 Initially their needs may be met by Form Tutors and Progress Leaders. - 6.2 Some students may follow a resiliency course led by the Learning Support Department.
-Emotional resiliency surveys are used to identify students who would benefit from this intervention. - 6.3 Some students may use the School Counselling Service available in school.
-Two trained counsellors provide two days of counselling sessions in school.
-Referrals can be made by the student or his parents/carers or by school staff. - 6.4 Where a student is on the SEND Register or the Radar List, he/she will be allocated a Key Worker who will sometimes act as a mentor and provide emotional support to a student. - 6.5 Where it is judged that the student's needs require additional professional support and intervention, parents are encouraged to request a referral to Healthy Young Minds or a referral may be made through the School Nurse. - 6.6.
-Students in Year 7 are taught the .be Mindfulness in Schools Programme.
-They are directed towards the practices they have learnt for the self-regulation of emotions.
+Emotional resiliency surveys are used to identify students who would benefit from this intervention.

+- 6.3 Some students may use the School Counselling Service available in school.
+One trained counsellor provides four days of counselling sessions in school.
+Referrals can be made by the student, parents/carers or by school staff. - 6.4 Where a student is on the SEND Register or the Radar List, he/she will be allocated a Key Worker who will sometimes act as a mentor and provide emotional support to a student. - 6.5 Where it is judged that the student's needs require additional professional support and intervention, parents are encouraged to request a referral to Healthy Young Minds or a referral may be made through the School Nurse.